-4 VALIDATING ELAPSED APPLICATION TIME BETWEEN DETECTED EVENT AND RESULTING MITIGATION ACTION
+VI.
+VALIDATING ELAPSED APPLICATION TIME BETWEEN DETECTED EVENT AND RESULTING MITIGATION ACTION

-The total signal application time duration between a power system event and a subsequent mitigation reaction performed by a remote IED (see Question 2) is measured using synchronized logic IEDs (SLIs).
+The total signal application time duration between a power system event and a subsequent mitigation reaction performed by a remote IED (see Question 2 in Section II) is measured using synchronized-logic IEDs (SLIs).
 These SLIs are attached to laboratory and in-service systems to simulate power system actions and monitor IED reactions for test purposes.
-These SLIs have high-accuracy synchronization to an IRIG-B time source, create high-accuracy digital Sequential Events Recorder (SER) reports, and have time-synchronized logic processing.
+These SLIs have high-accuracy synchronization to an IRIG-B time source, create high-accuracy digital Sequential Events Recorder (SER) reports, and have timesynchronized logic processing.
 This time-synchronized logic makes time duration calculations and absolute time stamping more accurate than in protection IEDs (PIEDs) synchronized to the power system.
-The SLIs trigger logic precisely at the top of the second with 1-millisecond accuracy and, when synchronized to the same time source, they start test activities at precisely the same point in time regardless of geographic location [3].
+The SLIs trigger logic precisely at the top of the second with 1-millisecond accuracy and, when synchronized to the same time source, they start test activities at precisely the same point in time regardless of geographic location [4].

-Using synchronized logic, SLI1 in Figure 2b triggers a simulated power system contingency change of state via a contact output wired to a contact input on PD1 precisely at the top of the second.
+Using synchronized logic, SLI1 in Fig. 7 triggers a simulated power system contingency change of state via a contact output wired to a contact input on PD1 precisely at the top of the second.
 SLI2 starts a timer at the top of the second.
 After detecting a contact input, PD1 publishes GOOSE messages with change-of-state data and sends them to PD2, which then closes an output contact as a mitigation reaction.
 SLI2 detects the PD2 output as a contact input and stops the timer as the total signal application time duration.
-SLI timers experience error from 0 to 1 millisecond due to a 2-millisecond operating cycle and precision starts.
+SLI timers experience error from 0 to 1 millisecond because of a

+2-millisecond operating cycle and precision starts.
 For verification, the SLI1 output contact is also temporarily hardwired to SLI2, and the time duration between the two input contacts on SLI2 is separately measured to confirm the accuracy of the top-of-the-second timer in SLI2.

+Fig. 7.
+Test network

-This means that multiple SLIs can be distributed over any distance and create precise-time measurements via digital messaging alone when synchronized to the same time source.
-The typical duration of mitigation applications based on digital signal exchange and contact output action is measured to be less than 14 milliseconds, as seen in Table 2.
-This answers Question 2 in Section 2.
-Redundant GOOSE signal messages are published at periods of 4, 8, and 16 milliseconds after the initial GOOSE message resulting from the change of state.
-If the first published GOOSE signal message after the change of state is not delivered successfully, the redundant publication 4 milliseconds later triggers the mitigation output in less than 18 milliseconds.
-This burst of redundant signal messages ensures that the transfer is executed within the required 20 milliseconds even if the LAN experiences a failure that lasts 15 milliseconds.
-Methods to design and validate LANs to recover from failure within the maximum duration of 15 milliseconds are accomplished by way of the ladder topology [3].
+This means that multiple SLIs can be distributed over any distance and create precise time measurements via digital messaging alone when synchronized to the same time source.
+The typical duration of mitigation applications based on digital signal exchange and contact output action is measured to be less than 14 milliseconds, as seen in Table II.

+TABLE II MEASURED AND CALCULATED APPLICATION TIME DURATION FOR A PIED WITH 2-MILLISECOND OPERATING CYCLE

 Signaling Messages LAN Recovery Time Transfer Time Application Time (Digital Input to Digital Output)

-1st (t 0) No failure <3 ms <14 ms
+1st (t 0 ) No failure <3 ms <14 ms

-2nd (t 0 + 4 ms) <3 ms <8 ms <18 ms
+$2nd (t_0 + 4 ms)$ <3 ms <8 ms <18 ms

-3rd (t 0 + 8 ms) <7 ms <12 ms <22 ms
+$3rd (t_0 + 8 ms)$ <7 ms <12 ms <22 ms

 4th (t 0 + 16 ms) <15 ms <20 ms <30 ms